 Chris is a freelance consultant and writer (operating as ScienceSources) and has undertaken a variety of projects for non-profit organisations in Europe and North America.
 He has more than 20 years experience as a science communicator and facilitator for both lay and academic audiences.
 His first degree is from University College London in physiology and neurobiology and a PhD from the University of Cambridge where he also held a post-doctoral research post in neurobiology.
 He has held senior posts as Communications Manager, at the Leverhulme Trust and was Head of Information Services at the Novartis Foundation, during which time he established the Media Resource Service which widened and improved the access to science, medicine and technology for those working in the media throughout Europe.
 He was science advisor to the University of Cambridge, for National Science Week in 1999-2000.

 Chris has made numerous presentations and given invited lectures on science communication, ethical science and the military influence in science, technology and engineering.

 Harry Tsoumpas obtained his doctorate from Imperial College London, in 2008.
 His main research interest focuses on positron emission tomography in biomedical imaging.
 His degree is in physics and he also holds a masters degree in the field of biomedical engineering.
-At the moment, he is a lecturer at the Division of Biomedical Imaging at the University of Leeds and Lead for Enterprise & Innovation for the Leeds Institute of Cardiovascular & Metabolic Medicine.
+At the moment, he is an Honorary Lecturer at the Biomedical Imaging Sciences Department at the University of Leeds and Scientific Researcher with the University Medical Center in Groningen, the Netherlands.